Updated: Nov 17

 A PTO cash-out policy is when employees are given the choice of taking a cash payout in place of their PTO.
 Most companies may offer a cash-out policy for when an employee is terminated.

 If you’re wondering, “Can I cash out my PTO?”
 The answer is maybe, but maybe not.
-It all depends on your employer's current policy for paid time off.
+It all depends on your employer's current type of policy for paid time off.

 Understanding Your Company’s PTO Cash Out Policy